“Every expert was once a beginner.” — Helen Hayes

 Welcome to sudo.life

-, a blog about diving headfirst into the world of Linux, self-hosting, Cloudflare, and all things tech.
+This is sudo.life, a blog about diving headfirst into the world of Linux, self-hosting, Cloudflare, and all things tech.
 It’s a mix of hands-on documentation, mistakes made, things learned, and useful tips — especially for people still learning (like me).

 This isn’t a blog written after becoming an expert — it’s being written during the learning process.
 So if you’ve ever stared at a terminal wondering “what now?”, this blog is for you.